w3f/polkadot-spec/docs/sect-metadata.md

 - ${v}$ is a byte array containing the value of the constant.

-- ${C}$ is an array of varying length containing string with the documentation.
+- ${C}$ is an array of varying lengths containing a string with the documentation.

 ###### Image -img-num- Pallet Constant {#img-pallet-constant}